2009–10 Tottenham Hotspur F.C. season: September

-Following the International break, Tottenham entered into a run of fixtures to test their early form, starting with the Champions Manchester United at White Hart Lane.
+Following the International break, Tottenham entered into a test of their early form, starting with the Champions Manchester United at White Hart Lane.
 Spurs made a fast start, with Jermain Defoe scoring an overhead kick within the first minute of the game.
 Manchester United, however, turned the game around, taking all three points thanks to goals from Ryan Giggs, Anderson and Wayne Rooney.

 After the first loss of the season, Tottenham then had the challenge of Chelsea at Stamford Bridge, and although Spurs stayed in the game for long periods, they eventually succumbed to a 3–0 defeat.
 Tottenham had the chance to immediately bounce back in the League Cup facing Championship side Preston North End.
 The game played out on even footing with Preston giving as good as they got in the early stage until Tottenham finally got the breakthrough and ended the game with a 5–1 victory with Peter Crouch scoring a hat-trick in the process.

-September ended with a home visit of newly promoted Burnley.
+September ended with a home visit of the newly promoted Burnley.
 Spurs strolled their way to victory with a 5–0 victory, Tottenham had the better of the game, with Robbie Keane scoring four of the goals and ended the month with a win, retaining their place in the top four.